 Some of the best bargains are often found on Amazon, especially if you look in the Deals of the Day.
 These discounts offered for a limited time (often for a few hours only), or until stocks run out - they're also known as Lightning Deals.

 We'd recommend signing up to Amazon's 30 day free trial of Prime, which will not only get you access to Lightning deals 30 minutes earlier than non-Prime members, but will also get you free next-day delivery.
+This is also how you'll be able to access Amazon's Prime Day sale, which has some of the biggest TV savings.
 Plus, you'll get access to Prime Video, which you can access through your smart TV, and other benefits during your trial, too.

 You can also expect to find TV deals from the following retailers:

 Newegg is another retailer worth checking out that often has discounts.
 It offers several refurbished TVs at lower prices, but we would recommend only looking at ones that are marked certified refurbished.